-Ulysses Simpson "Grant" Turner was born in 1869 in Wharton Township, Fayette County, PA, the son of George Washington and Mary Frances (White) Turner.
+Ulysses Simpson "Grant" Turner was born on May 29, 1869 in Farmington, Wharton Township, Fayette County, PA, the son of George Washington and Mary Frances (White) Turner.
 He entered this world just four years after the Civil War ended, and was named for famed Union Army General Ulysses Simpson "U.S." Grant.

 As a young man, Grant was a laborer, and lived in Stewart Township.

-Grant married Mary Etta Hilling (1871-1947), the daughter of Nelson and Catherine Hilling.
+Grant married Mary Etta Hilling (Aug.
+16, 1871-1947), the daughter of Nelson and Catherine (Inks) Hilling.
 The ceremony took place on Nov.
 26, 1891, when Grant was age 22 and Mary Etta 20.
 Justice of the peace R.S.
 McCrum performed the ceremony at Ohio Pyle.

 They resided in Mt.
-Braddock, Fayette County for four decades.
+Braddock, Fayette County for four decades, where Grant earned a living as a mechanic.
 In an interesting twist, Grant's cousin Della Firestone was married to Mary Etta's brother, William T. Hilling.